elee131/UBC_Fountains/README.md

 This application will pinpoint water fountains around UBC Vancouver campus.
 These features will appear as a pin on a map, which users would be able to click on to gather more specific information.
+They will be able to select favourite pins to add to a collection.
-Users will be able to create new pins on the map to mark any place on campus of their choice.
+Users will also be able to create new pins on the map to mark any place on campus of their choice.

 Each selected pins would have information such as: